MicrosoftDocs/ai-builder/ai-builder-docs/security.md

 ---
-title: Roles and security in AI Builder - AI Builder | Microsoft Docs
+title: Roles and security in AI Builder - AI Builder
-description: "Describes security information related to roles, privileges, and access in AI Builder and the services it connects to."
+description: Learn about security information related to roles, privileges, and access in AI Builder and the services it connects to.
 author: v-aangie
 ms.topic: conceptual
 ms.custom: